Fight the Leadbeater bill

 2. Edit the email template to explain in your own words why you do not want assisted suicide to be legalised.
 Please include any personal stories you have, or mention why you or a family member would be under threat if assisted suicide was to be introduced.
 We have also given you some key points against assisted suicide in the email (which you can delete).

-3. Press Submit.
+3. Press Send message.
 Your email will be automatically sent to your MP.

 Enter your post code below to find your MP